MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/send-emails/overview-delegation-office-365-hybrid.md

   - Exchange Online
 ms.date: 3/31/2022
 ---
-# Overview of delegation in an Office 365 hybrid environment
+# Overview of delegation in a Microsoft 365 hybrid environment

 ## Symptoms